 The stage of a cancer describes its size and whether it has spread from where it started.
-Knowing the stage helps doctors decide on the best treatment for you.
+The grade is how the cancer cells look under the microscope.
+This gives doctors an idea of how quickly the cancer may grow.
+Knowing the stage and grade helps doctors advise you on the best treatment for you.

-The staging is slightly different for each type of head and neck cancer.
-Your doctor or nurse can tell you more about the stage of your cancer.
+Staging is slightly different for each type of head and neck cancer.
+Your doctor or nurse can tell you more about the stage of the cancer.

-The most commonly used staging systems for head and neck cancers are the TNM and number staging system.
+The most used staging systems for head and neck cancer are the TNM and number staging systems.

 TNM staging system

-- T describes the size of the tumour.
-It is numbered between 0 and 4 depending on the size and extent of the tumour.
+- T describes the size of the tumour, how far it has grown and sometimes the depth of the tumour.
+It is numbered between 0 to 4.

 - T0 means that there are no signs of a tumour, but there may be abnormal cells that are pre-cancerous.

-- T1 means a tumour is small and has not spread.
+- T1 and T2 means the tumour is small and has not started to spread.

 - T4 is when a tumour has spread into nearby muscles, bones or skin.